Sunderland weather forecast: This is when rain is set to hit Sunderland

-The weather in Sunderland is set to be a mixed bag today as forecasters predict both sunny spells and cloud throughout the day.
+The weather in Sunderland is set to be a mixed bag today as forecasters predict cloud and small spells of sunshine throughout the day.

 What will the weather be like this morning in Sunderland?

-This morning is set to see sunny spells, with temperatures reaching 13C by lunchtime.
+This morning is set to see a mixture of cloud and sunny spells, with temperatures reaching 15C by lunchtime.

 What will the weather be like this afternoon in Sunderland?